handgun50/PaperBoard/README.md

 - Requires API15+ or Android 4.0.3+

 <b>Future features (No ETA):</b>
-- Replace GridView and ListView with RecyclerView to improve performance.
+- Searchable icons and launchers to apply pack.
 - Themeable UI.
 - Option to delete cache directly inside the app.
 - Option to choose downloads folder (for wallpapers).
 - In-App-Purchases for Premium Icon Requests.
-- Searchable icons and launchers to apply pack.

 #Preview